Tommy Brown (singer)

-Thomas A. Brown, known as Tommy Brown (May 27, 1931 – March 12, 2016) was an American R&B singer who achieved most of his success in the early 1950s, particularly on records with The Griffin Brothers.
+Thomas A. Brown (May 27, 1931 – March 12, 2016) was an American R&B singer who achieved most of his success in the early 1950s, particularly on records with The Griffin Brothers.
+He also toured with his won group, Tommy B. and his Teardrops.

 Life and career

 Born in Lumpkin, Georgia, Brown formed a small band with himself as the drummer in the 1940s, and worked in clubs around Atlanta.
 In 1949 he recorded "Atlanta Boogie" on the Regent label, a subsidiary of Savoy Records.
 The track contained early references to rock and roll :